 Senior tours are a fantastic way to spend fun, relaxing, and educational time for mature travellers who want to enjoy life and leave the troublesome planning to other people.
 Escorted tours offer stays at the best hotels and meals at the best of restaurants, as well as visits to castles, palaces, and monuments of great cultural, historical, and religious value.
 Through this experience, the guests are led by educated and friendly guides.

-Among numerous tours, the most interesting might be custom made senior tours to Europe, as well as the exclusive spring/fall tours to Israel.
+Among numerous tours, the most interesting might be custom made tours to Eastern Europe, as well as the exclusive spring/fall tours to Israel.
 A two-week tour to Israel offers the travellers a life-enriching experience unique to this country.
 Some of the places people can visit while touring this country are: Tel Aviv, Jerusalem, Safed, Caesarea, Kibbutz Misgav Am, Haifa, Golan Heights, Beit She’an, Beit Alpha, Masada, and the Dead Sea.

 Israel’s capital is home to the largest concentration of Bauhaus buildings in the world, as well as 500 synagogues and to the Independence Hall.
 For taste of art, travellers can go to the Old Port of Jaffa, filled with artists’ quarters and galleries, or to the trendy, historical neighbourhood of Neve Tzedek in Jaffa.
 Every Friday and Tuesday, visitors can enjoy a craft fair, Nachalat Binyamin.